 - Pride.
 Why wouldn’t we want to show off the labor of our love?
 Why wouldn’t you want to show off that cloudy, decadent golden color to your friends and family?
 It just looks better than a dark bottle or an aluminum tin can.

 - Measurable Quality.
 Compared to most store-bought olive oils, the chemical composition of Selo Oils Croatian extra virgin olive oil is simply superior.
 Our polyphenol content (a health protective antioxidant) is approximately 700% greater than an average industrial “extra virgin” olive oil.
 This protects it from sunlight oxidation.
 For example, our Oleocanthol content is 700mg/Kg, whereas most barely surpass 100mg/Kg.
-We will post more information, and a full chemical analysis and break-down of nutrients when we launch.

 - Confidence.
 Selo Oils extra virgin olive oil is very tasty.
 And healthy.
 You will use it up quickly anyway.
 We simply know that.
 So you don’t really need to obsess over the minutiae presented by hyper-cautious “food tech” bloggers and their austere storage recommendations.
 No big deal!